kepano/obsidian-minimal/README.md

 - Cycle between table width options
 - Cycle between iframe width options

-#### Typography
+#### Misc

+- Toggle focus mode
 - Increase and decrease body font size

 ## Developers

 ### Contributing

-If you would like to see Minimal support a plugin, or have found a bug you'd like to help fix, don't hesitate to open a pull request.
+If you would like add support for a plugin, or have found a bug you'd like to help fix, don't hesitate to open a pull request.

 ### Build instructions